 In 2021, the Company also completed a number of other opportunistic acquisitions.
 Two acquisitions consisted of natural gas assets located in the Montney region of British Columbia, with aggregate production of approximately 11,100 BOE/d.
-A third acquisition consisted of a net carried interest on an existing oil sands lease held by the Company, from which all current Horizon production volumes are derived.
+A third acquisition consisted of a net carried interest on an existing oil sands lease held by the Company.
 Total cash consideration paid for these acquisitions was approximately \$450 million.

-In January, the Company consolidated its development opportunities at Jackfish and Kirby by acquiring the remaining 50% interest in the undeveloped Pike lands located adjacent to Jackfish.
+In January 2022, the Company consolidated its development opportunities at Jackfish and Kirby by acquiring the remaining 50% interest in the undeveloped Pike lands located adjacent to Jackfish.